 Most people with anxiety states are simply more alert and aroused than the general population.
 The chemical processes which underlie anxiety are complex but essentially lead to the body being put into an optimum state of preparedness.
 One way of looking at anxiety is that the body goes into this state of preparedness without a rational external reason.
-For many anxiety sufferers there is a simple cure which activates an attack.
+For many anxiety sufferers, there is a simple cure that activates an attack.
 This may be the sight of a spider, the thought of going shopping or talking to a large group of people.
-Attacks of anxiety like this can be managed by the exposure based approaches which have been shown to be so effective.
+Attacks of anxiety-like this can be managed by the exposure-based approaches which have been shown to be so effective.
 Therefore gradually facing one’s fears and avoided situations in graduated doses of difficulty, perhaps with some attempt to change how you think about such situations, will lead the body eventually becoming used to those situations and no longer producing the state of arousal.

 What then does one do about this?